mid-spaces/landing-page/README.md

-# MID-Space Website
+# Mid-space Website

-Welcome to the **MID-Space** website!
+Welcome to the **Mid-space** website!
 This project focuses on aligning diverse community needs with inclusive public spaces through AI-generated visualizations.

 ## Features